 The Federal Reserve continues to raise its benchmark funds rate, which contributes to higher mortgage interest rates over time.
-So, failing to shop around for a mortgage in 2018 or coming years could cost you even more than $9,000.
+So, failing to shop around for a mortgage in coming years could cost you even more than $9,000.

 One way to start mortgage shopping — or simply get an idea of what interest rates you could qualify for — is to use Money Talks News’ mortgage comparison tool.